 Occupations and Workforce

-Yakutat is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Yakutat is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Yakutat is a town of sales and office workers, service providers and managers.
 There are especially a lot of people living in Yakutat who work in management occupations (15.17%), office and administrative support (14.86%) and teaching (9.91%).

 Setting & Lifestyle

 Yakutat is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.